Educate for Service. Engineer for Society.

 All of our engineering students complete at least one real-world project for a community client, and have other opportunities to impact society.
-We partner on engineering projects with local non-profits, students in developing nations in Africa, the Center for Civic and Community Engagement, and the Social Enterprise Institute.
+We partner on engineering projects with local non-profits, students in developing nations in Africa, the Center for Civic and Community Engagement.

 Jake Evans, Buck Kauffman, and David Good created a prototype vest to help in the physical therapy of a 3-year-old boy with Cerebral Palsy.